Greatest Literature banner

 Like Watson, Doyle studied medicine, but poverty as a practitioner in England led him to try writing.
 He published stories of various kinds in magazines and eventually produced A Study in Scarlet (1887), a short novel introducing the famous detective and his purported future chronicler.
 The character of the gentleman who used minute observation and deduction to reveal hidden truths about people is said to have been based on a doctor, Joseph Bell, with whom Doyle trained as a medical student.

 A Study in Scarlet appeared in a Christmas annual magazine and then was published in book form, but it was not particularly noted.
-A similar fate befell a sequel, The Sign of the Four (also called The Sign of Four, 1890), which expanded the Holmes universe to include the Baker Street Irregulars.
+A similar fate befell a sequel, The Sign of the Four (, also known as The Sign of Four, 1890), which expanded the Holmes universe to include the Baker Street Irregulars.

 Strand magazine